 PCEP's Rail Activation Committee (RAC) meets regularly on a weekly basis.
 The RAC includes representatives from the PCEP's technical consultants and the JPB's Rail Operations group.
+The focus in recent months has been on preparations for live wire testing in Segment 4.
+Successful completion of the short-circuit test for TPSS 2 remains on the critical path for that activity.
+The most recent short-circuit re-test was only partially successful and timing for another re-test is on hold.

+Initial live-wire testing of an EMU is scheduled for June 5, 2023, on the Santa Clara Drill Track (SCDT).

-The Rail Activation lead recently led a go/no go review of preparations for the electrified sectionalization tests scheduled for October 21-23, 2022.
-The tests were successfully completed but took somewhat longer than originally expected.
-The follow-on short-circuit test was not successful and must be rerun after corrections have been made.
-A draft Temporary Use Permit has been prepared by BBII in anticipation of the initial electrification of the Santa Clara Drill Track (SCDT) and is being reviewed by the JPB and PCEP teams.
+A Temporary Use Permit has been prepared by BBII and reviewed by the JPB and PCEP team in anticipation of the initial electrification of the Santa Clara Drill Track (SCDT).
+The RAC and its members continue to work through the activities needed to complete Segments 3 and 4.

-The Rail Activation Manager reports that he has completed a draft re-write of the Rail Activation Plan, the plan has been reviewed by PCEP leadership, and will now be circulated to select members of the RAC for additional comments.
-This new RAP is expected to elaborate on the agency's preparations to assume electrified rail operations.
+The Rail Activation Manager completed a draft re-write of the Rail Activation Plan (RAP) and the plan has been reviewed by PCEP leadership.
+The RAP is now being circulated to select members of the RAC for additional comments.
+This new RAP is more comprehensive than the previous version and elaborates on the agency's preparations to assume electrified rail operations.